manak420/ball-shooter/README.md

 ## Running using vscode

+### All these commands are to be run in powershell terminal of vscode.

 #### This will generate a exe file called "shooting_game".

 ```powershell in vscode
   g++ main.cpp -o shooting_game -lraylib -lopengl32 -lgdi32 -lwinmm